keephq/keep/README.md

 keep version
 ```

-Get a Slack Incoming Webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it:
+Get a Slack incoming webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it:

 ```
 keep config provider --provider-type slack --provider-id slack-demo